MSiccDev/PortableUserVoice/README.md

 All methods are fully commented, Visual Studio's IntelliSense will tell you all the parameters the methods can take or are required.

-Currently, this library does not work directly in Windows 10 apps.
-If you can't wait, just download this solution and add it as an additional project to your app.
-This way, it should work like expected.